The competition

 Application materials

 Applications for the competition can only be submitted digitally.
-A designated online form will be made available here during the application phase.

 Assessment